davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Build_Plan.md

    The LTH PVR strategy trades daily at 03:05 UTC (05:05 SAST) based on market conditions.

 2. **What are the fees?**
-   Exchange fees (VALR): ~0.25% per trade.
-BitWealth management fee: 1.5% annually (charged monthly). -- [Dav: exchange fees for BTCUSDT trades are 0.08% maker, 0.1% taker and USDTZAR conversion are 0.18%.
-BitWealth performance fee is 10% of monthly NAV gains less contributions made that month; please update]
+   Exchange fees (VALR): 0.08% maker / 0.1% taker for BTCUSDT trades, 0.18% for USDT/ZAR conversions.
+BitWealth performance fee: 10% of monthly NAV gains (after deducting contributions made that month).

 3. **How do I withdraw funds?**
    Navigate to "Withdraw Funds" tab, enter amount, and submit request.
 Funds will be in your bank account within 2-5 business days.